offendingcommit/valdris/Settlements/Kelathon.md

 ### Long-term Campaigns

-- **The [Architect](Architect.md)'s Symphony**: The spires may be part of a continent-spanning musical composition involving all major [[Architect Ruins]].
-The party could uncover this pattern and their role in either completing or preventing the ancient symphony, with implications for the entire future of [[Valdris]].
+- **The [Architect](Architect.md)'s Symphony**: The spires may be part of a continent-spanning musical composition involving all major [Architect Ruins](Architect%20Ruins.md).
+The party could uncover this pattern and their role in either completing or preventing the ancient symphony, with implications for the entire future of [Valdris](Valdris.md).

 - **The Harmony Wars**: Competition for control over Kelathon escalates into open conflict between various factions.
 The party serves as diplomats, investigators, or independent agents trying to prevent war while protecting the spires from exploitation or destruction.